IRAQ – The Trip

 Series of the distinctive Assyrian shallow reliefs were removed from the palaces and sections are now found in several museums, in particular the British Museum.
 These show scenes of hunting, warfare, ritual, and processions.
 The Nimrud Ivories are a large group of ivory carvings, probably mostly originally decorating furniture and other objects, that had been brought to Nimrud from several parts of the ancient Near East, and were in a palace storeroom and other locations.
 These are mainly in the British Museum and the National Museum of Iraq, as well as other museums.
 Another storeroom held the Nimrud Bowls, about 120 large bronze bowls or plates, also imported.

 The “Treasure of Nimrud” unearthed in these excavations is a collection of 613 pieces of gold jewelry and precious stones.
-It has survived the confusions and looting after the invasion of Iraq in 2003 in a bank vault, where it had been put away for 12 years and was “rediscovered” on June 5, 2003.
+It has survived the confusion and looting after the invasion of Iraq in 2003 in a bank vault, where it had been put away for 12 years and was “rediscovered” on June 5, 2003.

 Northwest Palace of Ashur-Nasir-Pal II